smarttransit-ai/transit-occupancy-analysis/app/analysis/Data_Example/README.md

 # Readme

-This folder some data to run the notebooks.
+This folder some data to run the notebooks in the `Related_Notebooks` folder.